Showing posts sorted by relevance for query Dwarf. Sort by date Show all posts

 The events towards the conclusion of the nineteenth century German fairy tale Snow White and the Seven Dwarfs make ideal reading for young children.
 Her evil step-mother has apparently killed poor Snow White so the seven disappointed dwarfs lay her body in a glass coffin.
 The very next, a handsome prince happens upon the dwarfs’ house in the forest and is so captivated by her beauty he asks to take her body back to his castle.
 To this the dwarfs agree but while on the journey, a slight jolt makes Snow White come to life and the prince, hopelessly in love, proposes and Snow White accepts.
 Back at the palace, the prince invites to the wedding all in the land except Snow White's evil stepmother.

-Another sleeping beauty: Snow White and the Seven Dwarfs.
+Snow White and the Seven Dwarfs, even Happy looking sad.

 The step-mother however crashes the wedding and discovers the beautiful Snow White is the bride.
-Enraged, she attempts again to kill her, but the prince protects her and, learning the truth from his bride, forces step-mother to wear a pair of red-hot iron slippers and to dance in them until she drops dead.
-That takes not long and once she drops dead, the wedding ceremony resumes.
-The prince and Snow White live happily ever after.
+Enraged, she again attempts murder but the prince protects her and, learning the truth from his bride, forces the step-mother to wear a pair of red-hot iron slippers and dance in them until she dies; that takes not long and once she has the decency to drop dead, the nuptials resume.
+In the way things happen in fairy tales, the prince and Snow White live happily ever after.

 DEI (diversity, equity and inclusion)

 The condition achondroplasiaphobia describes those with a “fear of little people".
 The construct is achondroplasia (the Latin a- (not) + the Ancient Greek chondro- (cartilage) + the New Latin -plasia (growth); the genetic disorder that causes dwarfism) + phobia (from the New Latin, from the Classical Latin, from the Ancient Greek -φοβία (-phobía) from φόβος (phóbos) (fear).
 The condition, at least to the extent of being clinically significant, is thought rare and like many of the especially irrational phobias is induced either by (1) a traumatic experience, (2) depictions in popular culture or (3) reasons unknown.
 Achondroplasiaphobia has never appeared in the American Psychiatric Association’s (APA) Diagnostic and Statistical Manual of Mental Disorders (DSM).
 In 2006, it was reported that while dining at the Chateau Marmont hotel in Los Angeles, after noticing two people of short stature had entered the restaurant, Lindsay Lohan suffered an "anxiety attack" and hyperventilated to the extent she had to take "an anti-anxiety pill" to calm down.
 To her companions she repeatedly said "I’m so scared of them!"
 A spokesperson for the LPA responded by suggesting Ms Lohan should "...treat her fear the same as she would a fear of any other protected minority population.
 If that fails, she might find diversity training to be useful."
+Almost immediately the story appeared, it was debunked by a representative for Ms Lohan who issued a statement saying she is not achondroplasiaphobic and not in any way scared of little people, adding "Lindsay loves all people."

 Thursday, February 8, 2024